rafid29mehda/Fetal-Health/New Contribution/Final/Paper Writing/Methodology/Overall2.md

 - **Precision**: Mathematical formulations (e.g., SHAP, noise equations) and code snippets ensure rigor.
 - **Justification**: Each choice (e.g., 5 time steps, ±5% noise) is clinically/technically motivated.
 - **Visuals**: Figures/tables align with Q1 norms, clarifying complex processes.

-This methodology is ready for your paper—insert actual figures, and let me know if you need further refinement or the next section!